swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 ---
 img: philip.png
 title: Why We Need Monads
-abstract: Haskell can be a daunting programming language for those outside of a certain knowledge circle.
-Talk of how Haskell is pure and, it's usage of monads frustrate what is a wonderfully elegant programming language.
-This article aims to clarify the hyperbole that manifests around the Haskell programming language by providing the reader with the insight necessary to understand such hyperbole.
-A basic understanding of functional programming is assumed.
+abstract: Monads are often a point of frustration for learners of Haskell.
+The question of a what a monad is leads to the question of why a monad is.
+The question of why a monad is leads to the question of what a monad is.
+It's been said that monads aren't necessary.
+This is wrong.
+It's time that these myths be debunked.
+This article seeks to answer the question of why a monad is.
 ---
 # The Basics of Haskell